https://hgic.clemson.edu/

 How to Avoid Ciguatera

-Ciguatoxic fish cannot be detected by appearance, taste or smell.
-Raw and cooked whole fish, fillets or parts have no signs of spoilage, discoloration or deterioration.
+Ciguatoxic fish cannot be detected by appearance, taste, or smell.
+Raw and cooked whole fish, fillets or parts have no signs of spoilage, discoloration, or deterioration.

-Thus, prior knowledge of potential ciguatoxic areas and fish remains the best source of caution in avoiding this unique form of food poisoning.
+Thus, prior knowledge of potential ciguatoxic areas and fish remains the best source of caution in avoiding this distinct form of food poisoning.
 Consumers purchasing tropical marine fish from reef waters should frequent reputable dealers and restaurants.
 Vacationers and experienced recreational fishermen should exercise caution in areas of concern for particular tropical species.
 Consumers should not eat foods prepared from the heads or internal portions of tropical reef fish species.

 Originally published 08/99